pe-nugrah/Crypto-AI-Integrated-Mobile/README.md

       cd CryptoAIMobile

-Step 2: Add Dependencies
+Step 2: Add Dependencies.
 Copy these commands into the terminal!

       npm install @react-navigation/native @react-navigation/native-stack react-native-screens react-native-safe-area-context axios @tensorflow/tfjs-react-native @react-native-async-storage/async-storage react-native-chart-kit

-Step 3: Main Code
+Step 3: Main Code.
 Create App.js and paste, or download App.js here!

-Step 4: Run the App
+Step 4: Run the App.
 For Beginners: Run these commands in the terminal.

       # For Android